Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 New York divorce records are not publicly accessible, reflecting the state’s commitment to the privacy of individuals during these often sensitive times.
 The confidentiality of these records ensures that the personal details and hardships experienced during the dissolution of a marriage are shielded from public scrutiny, providing a level of dignity and discretion to the involved parties.

-If you are navigating through the complexities of divorce in Manhattan and have concerns about keeping your divorce records discreet, it’s crucial to have experienced legal guidance.
-At The Law Office of Richard Roman Shum, attorney Richard Roman Shum and our team of Manhattan divorce lawyers can offer you tailored advice and support needed to protect your privacy rights effectively.
+If you are navigating through a divorce in Manhattan and have concerns about keeping your divorce records discreet, it’s crucial to have experienced legal guidance.
+At The Law Office of Richard Roman Shum, Esq, attorney Richard Roman Shum and our team of Manhattan divorce lawyers can offer you tailored advice and support needed to protect your privacy rights effectively.
 For personalized assistance and to ensure your divorce is handled with the utmost confidentiality, contact us today at (646) 259-3416 to schedule a consultation.